-As I spoke, I heard footsteps near the door; the latch yielded, and in came our two lovers, looking so handsome that one had no feeling of shame in looking on at their little-concealed love-making; for indeed it seemed as if all the world must be in love with them.
+A^S I spoke, I heard footsteps near the door; the latch yielded, and in came our two lovers, looking so handsome that one had no feeling of shame in looking on at their little-concealed lovemaking; for indeed it seemed as if all the world must be in love with them.
 As for old Hammond, he looked on them like an artist who has just painted a picture nearly as well as he thought he could when he began it, and was perfectly happy.
+He said, -

-He said: "Sit down, sit down, young folk, and don't make a noise.
+"Sit down, sit down, young folk, and don't make a noise.
 Our guest here has still some questions to ask me."

-"Well, I should suppose so," said Dick; "you have only been three hours and a half together; and it isn't to be hoped that the history of two centuries could be told in three hours and a half: let alone that, for all I know, you may have been wandering into the realms of geography and craftsmanship."
-"As to noise, my dear kinsman," said Clara, "you will very soon be disturbed by the noise of the dinner-bell, which I should think will be very pleasant music to our guest, who breakfasted early, it seems, and probably had a tiring day yesterday."
-I said: "Well, since you have spoken the word, I begin to feel that it is so; but I have been feeding myself with wonder this long time past: really, it's quite true," quoth I, as I saw her smile, O so prettily!
-But just then from some tower high up in the air came the sound of silvery chimes playing a sweet clear tune, that sounded to my unaccustomed ears like the song of the first blackbird in the spring, and called a rush of memories to my mind, some of bad times, some of good, but all sweetened now into mere pleasure.
-"No more questions now before dinner," said Clara; and she took my hand as an affectionate child would, and led me out of the room and down stairs into the forecourt of the Museum, leaving the two Hammonds to follow as they pleased.
+"Well, I should suppose so," said Dick; "you have only been three hours and a half together; and it is n't to be hoped that the history of two centuries could be told in three hours and a half; let alone that, for all I know, you may have been wandering into the realms of geography and craftsmanship."

+"And as to noise, my dear kinsman," said Clara, "you will very soon be disturbed by the noise of the dinner-bell, which I should think will be very pleasant music to our guest, who breakfasted early, it seems, and probably had a tiring day yesterday."
+I said: 'Well, since you have spoken the word, I begin to feel that it is so; but I have been feeding myself with wonder this long time past; really, it's quite true," quoth I, as I saw her smile, - oh, so prettily!

+But just then from some tower high up in the air came the sound of silvery chimes playing a sweet, clear tune, that sounded to my unaccustomed ears like the song of the first blackbird in the spring, and called a rush of memories to my mind, some of bad times, some of good, but all sweetened now into mere pleasure.

+"No more questions now before dinner," said Clara; and she took my hand as an affectionate child would, and led me out of the room and downstairs into the forecourt of the Museum, leaving the two Hammonds to follow as they pleased.

+We went into the market-place I had been in before, a thinnish stream of elegantly dressed people going in along with us.
+We turned into the cloister and came to a richly moulded and carved doorway, where a very pretty, dark-haired young girl gave us each a beautiful bunch of summer flowers, and we entered a hall much bigger than that of the Hammersmith Guest House, more elaborate in its architecture and perhaps more beautiful.
+I found it difficult to keep my eyes off the wall pictures (for I thought it bad manners to stare at Clara all the time, though she was quite worth it).
+I saw at a glance that their subjects were taken from queer old-world myths and imaginations which in yesterday's world only about half a dozen people in the country knew anything about; and when the two Hammonds sat down opposite to us I said to the old man, pointing to the frieze, -

+1 "Elegant," I mean, as a Persian pattern is elegant, - not like a rich, "elegant" lady out for a morning call.
+I should rather call that genteel.

-"How strange to see such subjects here!" frieze:
+"How strange to see such subjects here!"